 I don’t want to spoil it for anybody who goes along – and I bet there will be a lot of you.
-So I won’t give too much away, but suffice to say some of the winter scenes were magical.
+So I won’t give too much away, but suffice to say some of the winter scenes were magical in 2017.
 Put it this way – there was nothing like that around when I was a kid!
 The scale and level of detail of some of the settings were just incredible.
 I was completely enchanted – and I’m not an impressionable child!
 (To be fair, I am an impressionable adult – Lapland is my bucket list holiday.)

-One aspect that really emphasised the fantasy of it all was the dedication the actors had to their art – they stayed in character and were totally committed to it, even when interacting with the adults.
+One aspect in particular that really emphasised the fantasy of it all was the dedication the actors had to their art – they stayed in character and were totally committed to it, even when interacting with the adults.

 They were very impressive, particularly if they’re not actually actors (I don’t know either way, but some looked familiar so may work there year round?).